ietf-wg-idr/RFC4271bis/rfc4271bis.md

    BGP speaker selected by applying its local policies to the routing information contained in its Adj-RIBs-In.
 These are the routes that will be used by the local BGP speaker.
-The next hop for each of these routes MUST be resolvable via the local BGP speaker's Routing Table.
+The next hop for each of these routes must be resolvable via the local BGP speaker's Routing Table.

 * Adj-RIBs-Out: